WilliamQLiu/williamqliu.github.io/_posts/2019-03-16-terraform.md

 Reusable modules are defined using all of the same configuration language concepts we use in root modules.
 We have:

-* Input variables to accept values from the calling module
+* Input variables to accept values from the calling module (think of them like function arguments)
-* Output values to return results to the calling module, which it can then use to populate arguments elsewhere
+* Output values to return results to the calling module, which it can then use to populate arguments elsewhere (think of them as function return values)
+* Local values (think of them as local temporary symbols)
 * Resources to define one or more infrastructure objects that the module will manage

 ### Building out a Module